warren-bank/mirror-swissfileknife/readme.txt

    -  Swiss File Knife Base is provided completely for free, and can be used unlimited, without any warranty.

-   -  the source code provided in the sfknnn.zip download packages is provided under BSD license, and therefore free for unlimited use also in commercial projects, without any warranty.
+   -  the source code provided in the sfk.zip download packages is provided under BSD license, and therefore free for unlimited use also in commercial projects, without any warranty.